arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/GeneralArangod.md

 in the server refusing to start.
 You may however use `auto` to let ArangoDB choose the previously used one.

 `--server.storage-engine [auto|mmfiles|rocksdb]`

+Note that `auto` will default to `rocksdb` starting with ArangoDB 3.4, but in previous versions it defaulted to `mmfiles`.

 ### Daemon